metal3-io/metal3-io.github.io/_posts/2019-11-07-Kubernetes-native_Infrastructure-Managed_Baremetal_with_Kubernetes_Operators_and_OpenStack_Ironic.md

 This approach aims to seamlessly integrate your infrastructure with your workloads, including baremetal servers, storage and container/VM workloads.
 All this can be achieved using kubernetes native applications, combined with existing, proven deployment and storage tooling.

-In this talk we cover the options around Kubernetes deployments today, the specific approach taken by the new Kubernetes-native "Metalkube" project, and the status/roadmap of this new community effort.
+In this talk we cover the options around Kubernetes deployments today, the specific approach taken by the new Kubernetes-native "MetalKube" project, and the status/roadmap of this new community effort.

 ## Speakers